juhoinkinen/Annif-wiki/Backend:-STWFSA.md

 The `STWFSA` backend is a wrapper around [STWFSAPY](https://github.com/zbw/stwfsapy), a lexical algorithm based on finite state automata.

-It achieves best results with short texts, i.e., titles and author keywords, and is best suited for English language data.
+It is best suited for English language data.

 ## Example configuration